 This information has been gathered from the Internal Revenue Service and other sources of information readily available to the public.
-The listing of tax preparation services is in no way a recommendation or endorsement of these services by Cleveland Clinic.
-You are encourage to research and investigate any tax preparer and the U.S. tax regulations.
+The listing of tax preparation services is in no way a recommendation or endorsement of these services by Cleveland Clinic or Graduate Medical Education.
+International trainees are encouraged to research and investigate any tax preparer and the U.S. tax regulations.